 Paris is one of the most visited cities in the world, and it’s not hard to see why.
 The history, the romance, and the “je ne sais quoi” of it all makes the City Of Light the perfect destination for a city break, a romantic holiday, or just an escape to one of the most beautiful locales in Europe.

 From the designer shops of the Champs Elysee to the flea markets of the left bank, the city has everything you could want from a European destination and so much more.
-Visit the Eiffel Tower, the Louvre, and the church of Notre Dame for your fill of culture, or watch the Parisians parade in Le Marais.
+Visit the Eiffel Tower, the Louvre, or watch the Parisians parade in Le Marais.